 2. Use of this logo does not indicate that you relinquish ownership of any of your own physical or intellectual property.
-Similarly, making this logo available for use does not indicate that I relinquish ownership of any of my own physical or intellectual property.
+Similarly, making this logo available for use does not indicate that we relinquish ownership of any of our own physical or intellectual property.

-3. While not a requirement, if you do use the logo (or make anything of interest to Light City), I’d love to be notified at jlinneman at gmail dot com.
+3. While not a requirement, if you do use the logo (or make anything of interest to Light City), we’d love to be notified at lightcityrpg at gmail dot com.

-5. As you’ve probably guessed, I’m not a lawyer, so I’ll just make a final general statement that I reserve the right to change this license and the logo itself.
-If for some reason that has legal ramifications, we’ll figure it out at the time.
+5. As you’ve probably guessed, the writer of this license not a lawyer, so we’ll just make a final general statement that we reserve the right to change this license and the logo itself.
+If for some reason that has legal ramifications, we’ll all figure it out at the time.